Ceramic Dictionary

 Casting slip is clay and water mixed together to produce a thick smooth texture, which becomes a casting slip.
 It is tipped into a mold and in minutes a layer builds up against the walls of the mold as the water content is absorbed.
 The excess is poured out, leaving a coating or shell of clay in to form the shape of the mold.

-See: Slip Casting
+Read more about: Slip Casting

-Casting tables are designed to hold casts while in the process of working.
-They are long tables with wooded bars evenly spaced long the top.
-Each cast is filled up with slip, lifted up and the surplus slip is tipped off into the container and then put back on to the table.
-When dry enough, the clay on the outside of the mold is scraped off, this fall through the bars on to the shelf underneath.
-The bars are attached in sections so they can be lifted out and the clay that has collected underneath can be removed and recycled as slip.
+When dry enough, the clay on the outside of the pour hole is scraped off and this falls through the bars on to the shelf underneath.
+The bars are made up in sections so they can be lifted up and the clay which has collected underneath can be removed and recycled as slip.

 Celadon is the western name for a type of glaze first used in China on stoneware and porcelain in an attempt to imitate the color and texture of jade, which ranges from shades of green to grey-green tones.
+The method of inserting these lines is called facet.

 ca: CIMENT